Laudarisd/MLOps/model_deployement/README.md

   - A high-performance, modern web framework for building APIs with Python.
   - **Use Case**: Best for asynchronous model inference, where speed and concurrency matter.
   - **Components**:
-    - **Uvicorn**: ASGI server powering FastAPI, ensuring fast async API calls.
+    - **Uvicorn**: Asynchronous Server Gateway Interface (ASGI) server powering FastAPI, ensuring fast async API calls.
   - **Pros**:
     - Automatic generation of OpenAPI and JSON schemas.
     - Asynchronous and high-performance.